mzhang2021/cp-blog/_posts/2021-09-04-first-post.md

 ### Do you have an implementation library?
 [Yes.](https://github.com/mzhang2021/cp-library)

-### Any plans for other initiatives besides the blog (YouTube, Twitch, etc.)?
-Nah, those are saturated markets.

 ### I have a question that's not on here.
 Ask in the comments, and I might update this post with it.